Simply Red: 1996–2000

-2003–2010: Re-establishment as a live band and disbanding
+2003–2010: Re-establishment as a band and disbanding

-Between 2003 and its disbandment in 2010, the band's official line-up for live performances was Mick Hucknall (vocals), Ian Kirkham (saxophone/keyboards), Dave Clayton (keyboards), Kenji Suzuki (guitar), Kevin Robinson (trumpet/flugelhorn/percussion), Steve Lewinson (bass guitar) and Pete Lewinson (drums).
-These musicians featured on Simply Red's albums as well, though they were often augmented or replaced by session musicians.
-From 2003 to 2008, John Johnson (trombone), Dee Johnson (vocals), Sarah Brown (vocals) and Chris De Margary (saxophone) also appeared on both albums and tours.
+Between 2003 and its disbandment in 2010, the band's core members were Mick Hucknall (lead vocals), Ian Kirkham (saxophone/EWI/keyboards), Dave Clayton (keyboards), Kenji Suzuki (guitar), Kevin Robinson (trumpet/flugelhorn/percussion), Steve Lewinson (bass guitar) and Pete Lewinson (drums).
+These musicians featured on Simply Red's shows as well as on albums, though in the studio, they were often augmented or replaced by session musicians.
+From 2003 to 2008, Dee Johnson (backing vocals), Sarah Brown (backing vocals), John Johnson (trombone/percussion) and Chris De Margary (saxophone/flute) also continued to be in the band and have appeared on albums and tours.

-On 24 March 2003, the band released Home, a mixture of original songs and covers, including a version of The Stylistics' "You Make Me Feel Brand New", which hit UK #7.
+On 24 March 2003, the band released Home, a mixture of original songs and covers, including a version of the Stylistics' "You Make Me Feel Brand New", which hit UK number 7.
 The album went Double Platinum in the United Kingdom, Gold in Canada, and Platinum in Europe.
-It featured two other hit singles: "Sunrise" (#7 UK) and "Fake" (#21 UK).
+It featured two other hit singles: "Sunrise" (number 7 UK) and "Fake" (number 21 UK).

 On 13 October 2005, followed Simplified, mainly an album of stripped-down versions of their classic hits.
 The single "Perfect Love" made it to number 30 on the UK chart, the band's final top 30 placing.

 On 12 March 2007, the band released its tenth (and, at that time, proclaimed final) studio album, Stay.
-This was preceded by the single from that album, "So Not Over You", released on 5 March 2007, which would peak at #34 in the UK.
-Follow-up single "Stay" (released on 28 May 2007) peaked at #36 UK, and was the band's final placing in the UK top 100 (although they would release several non-charting singles in the following years).
+This was preceded by the single from that album, "So Not Over You", released on 5 March 2007, which would peak at number 34 in the UK.
+Follow-up single "Stay" (released on 28 May 2007) peaked at number 36 UK, and was the band's final placing in the UK top 100 (although they would release several non-charting singles in the following years).

 On 19 May 2008, Hucknall released his first solo album, Tribute to Bobby.
 The backing musicians on the solo album were virtually the same group of musicians he had been working with as "Simply Red" for the last few years.

-Hucknall announced that the name Simply Red would be retired after a farewell tour which started in early 2009 and ended in 2010.
+Hucknall announced that the name Simply Red would be retired after a farewell tour, which started in early 2009 and ended in 2010, saying, "I've kind of decided that the 25 years is going to be enough, so I intend that 2009 will be the last Simply Red tour."

-Simply Red's final concert took place at the O2 Arena in London on 19 December 2010.
+The band's concert at the O2 Arena in London on 19 December 2010 was their last concert until a reunion in 2015.
 The concert was shown live at cinemas throughout the UK.